johnae/eye3/README.md

 ## Eye3

 Eye3 is a flexible scheduler for your i3 bar.
-So if you're using the i3 window manager it may be intersting to you.
+So if you're using the [i3 window manager](https://i3wm.org/) it may be intersting to you.
+Also, any other wm with a compatible protocol should work like for example [sway](http://swaywm.org/).

 It's highly programmable through the super fast built in [LuaJIT VM](http://luajit.org/) and [moonscript](https://github.com/leafo/moonscript).